SimonGreenhill/COEDLSS/README.md

 3. A slightly more conflicting group is the _blue_ split that groups Fijian's Bau variety with Rotuman (a notorious example of language contact, Biggs 1965).

 4. There's a really big conflicting split for Tongan.
 You can see that the _yellow_ splits place it with Rotuman and Fijian, while the _pink_ split places Tongan with the Samoic-Outlier languages (e.g. Tikopia, East Uvea, East Futuna, Samoan).
-This might be an outcome of Tongan influencing the Samoic-Outlier languages during the Tongan Empire period <https://en.wikipedia.org/wiki/Tu%CA%BBi_Tonga_Empire>.
+This might be an outcome of Tongan influencing the Samoic-Outlier languages during the Tongan Empire period (<https://en.wikipedia.org/wiki/Tu%CA%BBi_Tonga_Empire>).

-Overall this is quite a messy dataset, so it should be fun to see what we can do with trees.
+Overall this looks to be quite a messy dataset...

 ----